-The fact is, bush-form dogwoods have plenty to offer your landscaping in their own right (as I'll explain... below), and some of the tree-form types spend the early part of their life looking a lot like shrubs.
-And just when you think the Cornus genus has shown you all it's got, it pulls a rabbit out of its hat and reveals an anomaly.
-I'm talking about that tiny mutt, bunchberry, who insists on running with the big dogs.
+Bush-form dogwoods have plenty to offer your landscaping in their own right (as explained below), and some of the tree-form types spend the early part of their life looking a lot like shrubs.
+And just when you think the Cornus genus has shown you all it's got, it pulls a rabbit out of its hat and reveals an anomaly, like that tiny mutt, bunchberry, that insists on running with the big dogs.

 01 of 06